nicholasruggeri/cookies-enabler/README.md

 ##### Click on any element of the page

-This option will enable cookies when the user clicks on any element on the page that doesn't belong to the notice banner.
+This option will enable cookies when the user clicks on any element on the page that doesn't belong to the notice banner or other script-created elements.

 ```
 clickOutside: true  // default false